 IMG goes on to set forth claims of its own against Fashion Week, Inc., arguing that, in reality, it is Fashion Week, Inc. that is in the wrong and that its New York Fashion Week trademarks are “identical or nearly identical and confusingly similar in appearance, sound and meaning, to the IMG NYFW marks” and that it is IMG that is suffering harm, not the other way around.

-In short: While the Spring/Summer 2019 fashion shows have since moved to London, the right for rights in the NYFW name is still very much underway.
+In short: While the Spring/Summer 2019 fashion shows have since moved to London, the fight for rights in the NYFW name is still very much underway.